sophos/SOREL-20M/README.md

 # SoReL-20M
 Sophos-ReversingLabs 20 Million dataset

-This code depends on the SOREL dataset available via Amazon S3 at `s3://sorel-20m/09-DEC-2020/processed-data/`
+The code included in this repository produced the baseline models available at `s3://sorel-20m/09-DEC-2020/baselines`

-This code produced the baseline models available at `s3://sorel-20m/09-DEC-2020/baselines`
+This code depends on the SOREL dataset available via Amazon S3 at `s3://sorel-20m/09-DEC-2020/processed-data/`; to train the lightGBM models you can use the npz files available at `s3://sorel-20m/09-DC-2020/lightGBM-features/` or use the scripts included here to extract the required files from the processed data.

-If you use this code and data in your own research, please cite our paper: [Link forthcoming]
+If you use this code or this data in your own research, please cite our paper: [Link forthcoming]

 # Requirements

 Python 3.6+.
 See `environment.yml` for additional package requirements.

 # Quickstart